matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 ### The `m.server.participation` event, `state_key: ${serverName}`

-This is a capbility that allows the state_key'd server to send `m.server.subscription`, it is sent to accept the `m.server.knock` EDU.
-The event can also be used to make a server aware of a room's existance, so that it can be optionally preload and cache a room before the server's users discover it.
+This is a capbility that allows the server named in the `state_key` to send `m.server.subscription`, it is sent to accept the `m.server.knock` EDU.
+The event can also be used to make a server aware of a room's existence, so that it can be optionally preload and cache a room before the server's users discover it.

 `participation` can be one of `permitted` or `deny`.
 When `participation` is `permitted`, the server is able to join the room.
 When `participation` is `denied`, then the server is not allowed to send any PDU's into the room.
-The denied server must not be sent the denied event unless it is already present within the room, or it has attempted to knock.
+The denied server must not be sent a `m.server.participation` event unless the targeted is already present within the room, or it has attempted to knock.
 This is to prevent malicious servers being made aware of rooms that they have not yet discovered.

 A `reason` field can be present alongside `participation` in order to explain the reason why a server has been `denied`.
-This reason is to be shown to the knocking or previously present server, so that they can understand what has happened.
+This reason is to be shown to the knocking, or previously present server, so that they can understand what has happened.

 ### The `m.server.subscription` event, `state_key: ${serverName}`